npuee/NPU-EstonianIDCard/README.md

 ## Description
 Provides an easy interface for Estonian National ID Card certificate mapping to active directiry user altSecurityIdentities.

-NB: Intpu for command have changed.
+NB: Input for commands have changed.

 ## Installation